nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 We decided to go with implementation 2 due to its ability to naturally handle infinite loops and better performance.
 Our target audience is also Computer Science professors, who should be very familiar with this style of referencing, since that is exactly how names refer to primitive values in programming.

 **Aspect 3: Removing aliases**

 We believe that there needs to be a way to remove aliases.
 Otherwise, there will eventually be a very large amount of aliases, and some typo might lead to executing a command you didn't intend to execute.
-Hopefully, that command isn't `clear`
+Hopefully, that command isn't `clear`.

 Again, there are two choices we could take:
 1. Make a new command for removing an alias, e.g. `removealias`.